 "We do store your name and your billing details.
-We do NOT keep any server logs. troubleshooting."
+We do NOT keep any server logs."

-HideIPVPN's free trial doesn't ask for credit card details or any other payment information.
-Just give the company your name and email address and login details arrive within seconds.
+It's all very easy to set up.
+There's no payment information required, just give the company your name and email address and login details arrive within seconds.

 Download links point you to the Windows, iOS, Android or Mac clients, or you can explore various tutorials to help set up the service manually.

 The Windows client installed without any hassles.
 Its interface is clear and straightforward, the server list enables selecting locations within each country, and a simple Favorites system allows you to group commonly used servers together.

 A 'Smart Location' feature automatically connects to your nearest server.
 We had some issues with this in our last review, as it kept connecting us to Luxembourg, even though we were testing from the UK, but this time it worked perfectly.